The Best Android Fax Apps In 2025

 Firstly, we have to let the numbers speak for themselves.
 Out of all the top apps we looked at on the Google Play store, the Fax App has:

-The team is very responsive to all reviews, writing individual responses to all the reviews we could see, so it’s great to see that they’re checking every single comment they receive.
+The team is very responsive to all reviews, writing individual responses to all the reviews we could see, so it’s great to see that they’re checking every single comment they receive and taking the time to make a response which isn’t copy and pasted.

 2. Fax.Plus by Alohi